Teen hit by OKCPD patrol car after getting off school bus

 She was hit by an OKC police officer, who was responding to a call.

-She was conscious on scene and has been transported to OU Children’s Hospital.
+She was conscious on scene and was transported to OU Children’s Hospital.

-Officials tell News 4 her current condition is ‘stable’ and is expected to survive.
+Officials tell News 4 the teen was released from the hospital Saturday afternoon.